Henry Bloom Noble

-Henry Bloom Noble JP (18 June 1816 – 2 May 1903) was a Cumbrian-born philanthropist and businessman who at the time of his death was the richest resident of the Isle of Man.
+Henry Bloom Noble JP (18 June 1816 – 2 May 1903) was an English Cumbrian-born philanthropist and businessman who at the time of his death was the richest resident of the Isle of Man.
 Noble bequeathed a large amount of his vast fortune to the people of the Isle of Man, resulting in numerous civic amenities such as recreation grounds, swimming baths, a library and a hospital.

 Biography

 Early life

 Henry Noble was born in the village of Clifton, Westmorland (now part of Cumbria) on 18 June 1816, the first son of John Noble and Mary (née Bloom).
 It is said that he came from a poor failed farming family, his father finding work as a customs official.

 Business

-Wine & Spirits
+Wine and spirits

 His first connection with Douglas was due to his association with Alexander Spittall, father of James Spittall, a Douglas advocate.

 The elder Spittall was a wine and spirits merchant, whose principal place of business was Whitehaven, Cumbria, although he had a branch established in Douglas.
 Noble was employed by Spittall as a clerk, rising to the position of manager in 1835 following which he moved to Douglas with his mother.

 The Nobles took residence in a house belonging to Spittall on the south side of St Barnabas' Square.
 Noble did not stay in the employ of Spittall for very much longer, but set up in the wine and spirits business on his own behalf; his first shop was on Fleetwood Corner.

 Henry Noble is said to have made his first money whilst still in the employ of Alexander Spittall, by speculating in the shares of the Great Laxey Mine.

 He continued his wholesale wine and spirits business and supplemented this by the sale of seeds and other commodities for farmers.
 He then opened a timber yard at the corner of the Lake under Bank's Hill.
-In time he transferred his wine and spirits business to premises in St George's St (now occupied by Joseph Bucknall & Sons) and had his saw pits and timber yard in the large area between Hill St and Mytle St, in the area where St Mary's Church now stands; the whole block at that time belonged to Noble.
+In time he transferred his wine and spirits business to premises in St George's St (now occupied by Joseph Bucknall & Sons) and had his saw pits and timber yard in the large area between Hill St and Mytle St, in the area where St Mary's Cathedral now stands: the whole block at that time belonged to Noble.

 Large profits were generated from both these concerns, and this led Noble to invest in shipping.